NicklasVraa/LiX/readme.md

 ### Code <a name="code"></a>
-Insert code blocks in your document.
+Insert code blocks into your document.
 ```latex
 ...
     \code{label}{language}{